satvik-tiwari/Mesh-Data-Structures/README.md

 This will generate a "mesh_name.diredge" file in the "sc23s2t_A1" directory itself.

+## Mannifold Test

 - If the mesh is Manifold, the program will print so on the terminal, followed by the genus of the given mesh.

 - If the mesh is not Manifold, the program will print so on the terminal, followed by ids of edges or vertices where it fails.

-- to clean all the intermediates, excutables, .face, .diredge, basically everything except for cpp and header files :
+## To clean all the intermediates, excutables, .face, .diredge, basically everything except for cpp and header files :

 [userid@sc23s2t_A1]$ make clean